luigisaetta/data-drift-analysis/README.md

 * how to store the model in the Catalog, together with the custom metadata "reference dataset"
 * how to retrieve the "reference dataset url" from the Model Catalog.

-In [this Notebook](https://github.com/luigisaetta/data-drift-analysis/blob/main/reference_dataset_from_model_catalog.ipynb) you will find a complete example that shos how to load the dataset starting from the custom metadata saved in the Model Catalog.
+In [this Notebook](https://github.com/luigisaetta/data-drift-analysis/blob/main/reference_dataset_from_model_catalog.ipynb) you will find a complete example showing how to load the dataset starting from the custom metadata saved in the Model Catalog.

 More details in the Wiki page dedicated.